gwu-cs-iot/collaboration/paper_review.md

 This is represented as the space available in the spreadsheet to track who is doing what type of review.
 These are allocated first-come, first-serve.

+Please sign up for your critical/comprehension reviews using the [form](https://docs.google.com/spreadsheets/d/1v_IVhO5MSM870ayeUy8Ooz0nfI-F0S5-iKOlyK6hBcM/edit?usp=sharing).
+You cannot sign up for a critical/comprehension review for a paper if the eight slots are already filled for the paper.
+Remember, you must sign up for one critical and one comprehension review each week, and they should not be for papers presented in the same day.

 Your paper review (for either Phase) must include:

 - A two to three sentence summary of the problem being solved.